nestjs/docs.nestjs.com/content/fundamentals/dynamic-modules.md

 }
 ```

-We'll refer to this as _static_ module binding.
+We'll refer to this as **static** module binding.
 All the information Nest needs to wire together the modules has already been declared in the host and consuming modules.
 Let's unpack what's happening during this process.
 Nest makes `UsersService` available inside `AuthModule` by:

-1. Instantiating `UsersModule`, including transitively importing other modules that `UsersModule` itself consumes, and transitively resolving any dependencies ([see Custom providers](https://docs.nestjs.com/fundamentals/custom-providers)).
+1. Instantiating `UsersModule`, including transitively importing other modules that `UsersModule` itself consumes, and transitively resolving any dependencies (see [Custom providers](https://docs.nestjs.com/fundamentals/custom-providers)).
 2. Instantiating `AuthModule`, and making `UsersModule`'s exported providers available to components in `AuthModule` (just as if they had been declared in `AuthModule`).
 3. Injecting an instance of `UsersService` in `AuthService`.

 #### Dynamic module use case

-With static module binding, there's no opportunity for the consuming module to **influence how providers from the host module are configured**.
+With static module binding, there's no opportunity for the consuming module to **influence** how providers from the host module are configured.
 Why does this matter?
 Consider the case where we have a general purpose module that needs to behave differently in different use cases.
 This is analogous to the concept of a "plugin" in many systems, where a generic facility requires some configuration before it can be used by a consumer.

 A good example with Nest is a **configuration module**.
 Many applications find it useful to externalize configuration details by using a configuration module.
 This makes it easy to dynamically change the application settings in different deployments: e.g., a development database for developers, a staging database for the staging/testing environment, etc. By delegating the management of configuration parameters to a configuration module, the application source code remains independent of configuration parameters.